 Observatory of AI Environmental Impact

-With the support of Capgemini, the AI and Society Institute, the Ecole normale supérieure (ENS-PLS) and the ENS Foundation have launched an Observatory dedicated to analyzing and mitigating the environmental impacts of Artificial Intelligence (AI) at all stages of its lifecycle (training, adjustment, inference and end-of-life).
-The new Observatory aims to establish a solid, shared methodology to encourage sustainable AI usage.
+According to Ecole normale supérieure (ENS), with support from Capgemini and the AI and Society Institute, the ENS Foundation has launched an Observatory to analyze and mitigate AI’s environmental impacts across its lifecycle.
+The initiative aims to establish a shared methodology to promote sustainable AI use.

 Launched in February 2025